nigelhorne/Log-Abstraction/README.md

 ## level

-Get/set the minimum level to log at
+Get/set the minimum level to log at.
+Returns the current level, as an integer.

 ## is\_debug